-From shipyard to market, Ataranzas underwent many transformations.
-Following the fall of the city to the Catholics in 1487, a convent was set up there, but apparently the sound of the waves distracted the faithful from their prayers.
+From Moorish shipyard to market, Ataranzas underwent many transformations.
+Following the fall of the city to the Catholics in 1487, a convent was set on the site, but apparently the sound of the waves distracted the faithful from their prayers.
 More appropriately perhaps, the building was then turned into a huge military fort for storing weapons.
 Later, it became a hospital and even housed a medical school.

 Opening hours 8.00 - 14.00, Monday - Saturday